cweekiat/polygon_algorithms/README.md

 **How to compile:**
 Run in command line (tested in linux)
-'''g++ ptinpoly.cpp geom.cpp -o ptinpoly -I/usr/include/python3.8 -lpython3.8 (if using matplotlib)'''
+'''g++ ptinpoly.cpp geom.cpp -o ptinpoly -I/usr/include/python3.8 -lpython3.8'''  (if using matplotlib)
 or
 '''g++ ptinpoly.cpp geom.cpp -o ptinpoly'''